mrshll1001/thesis/src/lit_review.md

 ### Transparency and Accountability

-The imposition of transparency measures is generally seen as tantamount to ensuring accountability of institutions, organisations, or individuals in power; and often the terms are used interchangeably
-@fox_uncertain_2007 [@hood_accountability_2010].
-The two terms, however,
-are separate and have their own (if somewhat malleable) definitions
-@fox_uncertain_2007.
-Fox discusses accountability in terms of or the , whereas transparency concerns itself with the public’s right and ability to access information; and whilst common wisdom dictates that transparency generates accountability, this assumption is challenged
+The imposition of transparency measures is generally seen as tantamount to ensuring accountability of institutions, organisations, or individuals in power; and often the terms are used interchangeably @fox_uncertain_2007 [@hood_accountability_2010].
+The two terms, however, are separate and have their own (if somewhat malleable) definitions @fox_uncertain_2007.
+Fox discusses accountability in terms of *"the capacity or right to demand answers"* or the *"capacity to sanction"*, whereas transparency concerns itself with the public’s right and ability to access information; and whilst common wisdom dictates that transparency generates accountability, this assumption is challenged